-I am often asked if I ever get angry.
+I am often asked if I ever get grumpy.
 You bet.
 Today someone forwarded an email to me that was hate-filled and judgmental.
-It was one of those things you see passed around the internet with photos of certain groups of people with sickening, ignorant and disparaging comments.
+It was one of those things you see passed around the internet with photos of certain groups of people with sickening, ignorant, and disparaging comments.
 It made me want to scream for two main reasons.

 First, the person who sent this did so without thinking that by forwarding this type trash she is actually condoning the message.
 If she stopped to feel what it is like to be the people who were the subject of the photo essay she would be appalled with her behavior.
 Second, there is absolutely nothing positive that is gained from spreading stereotypical condemnations of anyone.
 It’s not innocent or funny or cute.
 Spreading these type immature and unconscious vilifications actually supports the continuance of ignorance and divisiveness.

 Ladies and gentlemen we CANNOT create our best life if we do not think before we act.
 We must ask ourselves how it will feel to be on the receiving end of our behavior, even if that is forwarding an email.
 We must have the heart to put ourselves in the position of other people.
 So what if someone is not like us.
 Thank goodness we have been, by Divine design, made as individuals unlike anyone else on earth.
 What we do share is a heart that is connected to each other so we can feel what we each feel.

 It is time you and I stop allowing those within our intimate circles to believe it is okay to send us these type messages.
 We must set a boundary, not to change the unconscious and unfeeling, but to change us so we lead with our heart to support our fellow human being’s differences rather than blind prejudice.
 We must treat others as we want to be treated and be the example of how to create our best life by living aligned with love.